paulrisk3/picam-motion-detection/README.md

 * Auto-detect video framerate - defaults to 30fps
 * Add running timestamp to recording
 * Rebuild motion detection to not require status_list - currently grows larger forever
+  * If current motion_status == 1 and previous motion_status == 0, that's when we trigger motion.
+  * We don't need to keep track of the status *forever*, but we do need the previous and current status.
+  * That will be easy to replace.
 * Delete footage after defined number of days
 * Add .conf file to register and name cameras
   * save footage by camera and date